renpy/renpy/sphinx/source/3dstage.rst

     If this is None, no point-of-interest rotation is applied.

-    If poi_is is given, this has no effect.

-.. transform-property:: poi_is

-    :type: str or None
-    :default: None

-    This gives the displayable or camera as the point of interest.
-The camera or the displayable being transformed are rotated to face the displayable or camera, even if the position of the camera or the displayable is changed.

-    If this is not None. this is string giving the displayable tag or camera.
-    That format is "tag@layer" or "tag".
+    If this is not None, this is a 3-tuple or string. (x, y, z) format tuple represents the position of the point of interest.
+A string gives the displayable tag or camera. that format is "tag@layer" or "tag".
 If layer is not given, the default layer for that tag is used.
 If tag is "camera", it means the camera

-    poi_is has priority over poi.

     Note poi_is isn't updated automatically. so, you should write like below if you want it is updated::